Latest Posts

 Aeluroscalabotes felinus multituberculatus (Kopstein, 1927)

-It is thought that there could be more subspecies out there, but more research is needed to determine if this is true.
+Scientists think there could be more subspecies of cat geckos (Aeluroscalabotes felinus) out there, but more research is needed to determine if this is true or not.

 5. Cat Geckos Lay Two Eggs At A Time